Home » Employment » DoD Priority Placement Program for Military Spouses

 • copy of your DD214, if you’re a former service member

-3. Be sure that you’re qualified for the job you want, and be ready to prove it.
+3. Be sure you’re qualified for your desired job, and be ready to prove it.

-In order to qualify for the military spouse preference, you must be well-qualified for your job you want.
+In order to qualify for the military spouse preference, you must be well-qualified for your desired job.
 You must also be able to prove your qualifications to the computer that scans the applications.
 Here are some tips for submitting your best application:

-• Read job announcements and included questionnaires carefully.
-Pay special attention to key words and phrases when you look over the job posting.
+• Read the job announcements and included questionnaires carefully.
+When reviewing the job posting, pay special attention to keywords and phrases.

-• Give yourself enough time to build a well-written resume and cover letter, and to complete the application process.
-The Resume Builder on the USAjobs.gov is a good resource for crafting a strong federal resume.
+• Give yourself enough time to write a well-written resume and cover letter and complete the application process.
+The Resume Builder on USAjobs.gov is a good resource for crafting a strong federal resume.

 • Be clear, specific, and accurate with the information you submit.
-Work history should include salary, hours per week you worked, and references.
-If you have a degree, you will need to upload your transcript as proof.
+Work history should include salary, the number of hours worked per week, and references.
+If you have a degree, you must upload your transcript as proof.

-• Make sure that your resume accurately reflects your qualifications, so that you will be rated at the appropriate General Schedule (GS) level.
+• Ensure that your resume accurately reflects your qualifications, so you will be rated at the appropriate General Schedule (GS) level.
 The GS rating will help determine your level of qualification.

 4. Use your available employment resources to help you through the process.

-Job seekers may find the federal employment process complicated.
-But policies can change.
-As an example a law was signed in 2016 to simplify the military spouse preference hiring process.
+Job seekers may find the federal employment process complicated, but policies are subject to change.
+For example, a law was signed in 2016 to simplify the hiring process for military spouses.
 As a result, changes are coming.

-Fortunately, military spouses have many free resources to help them with the job search process.
+Fortunately, military spouses have access to numerous free resources to assist them in their job search.
 Take advantage of resources such as Military OneSource to find your installation’s civilian personnel office or human resources office, or your installation’s Employment Readiness Program at your Family Support Center.

-Find recruiting agencies who specialize in placing military spouses with CareerRecon
+Find recruiting agencies that specialize in placing military spouses with CareerRecon

 RELATED: